 Find out how familiar your are with specific areas of the guide, such as “Which of these processes are not part of the Initiating Process Group?” or “What are the inputs to the Create WBS process?

 The PMBOK® Guide describes nearly 50 processes.
 Each process has Inputs, Tools & Techniques and Outputs (ITTO).
 The simulator will test your knowledge of these ITTOs in-depth.
-In fact, both the PMP simulator and CAPM simulator have one complete exam that consists entirely of ITTO-based questions.
+The PMP simulator will test your understanding of ITTO in the context of scenarios, while the CAPM simulator contains one complete exam that consists entirely of ITTO-based questions.

 The simulator clarifies each question in detail because in order to understand the correct answer it is often not enough to simply know that "B is correct".
 This is achieved by providing a detailed explanation for each question.
 On average this explanation is 61 words in length.
 The longest one you'll find is 698 words long!